dhruvbird/node-lumberjack/README.md

 ## Features

-* Supports the **%s% format string - use it for every argument.
+* Supports the **%s** format string - use it for every argument.
 If the parameter is not a string, it is converted to one using String(object)
 * Prints:
    * Timestamp
    * Log Statement Severity